bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-56-integrity-living.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 43</span></h3>
-<p>The ultimate life maintains integrity in your relationships by being faithful to your commitments and honest about your feelings and intentions.</p>
+<p>Joa maintains integrity in your relationships by being faithful to your commitments and honest about your feelings and intentions.</p>
 </div>

 <div class="verse">